Tate module and bad reduction

 \section{Introduction}

-Let $C/K$ be a curve\footnote{smooth, proper, geometrically connected} of positive genus over a non-Archimedean local field, with Jacobian $A/K$.
+Let $C/K$ be a curve\footnote{Smooth, proper, geometrically connected.} of positive genus over a non-Archimedean local field\footnote{Our convention is that a local field is a discretely valued field with finite residue field.}, with Jacobian $A/K$.
 Our goal is to describe the action of the absolute Galois group $G_K$ on the $l$-adic Tate module $T_l A$ in terms of the reduction of $C$ over a field where $C$ becomes semistable, for $l$ different from the residue characteristic.